twpayne/chezmoi/README.md

 Specification](https://lastpass.github.io/lastpass-cli/lpass.1.html#_entry_specification).

 The structured data from `lpass show -j id` is available as the `lastpass` template function.
-Note that the value will be an array of objects.
+The value will be an array of objects.
 You can use the `index` function and `.Field` syntax of the `text/template` language to extract the field you want.
 For example, to extract the `password` field from first the "Github" entry, use:

     githubPassword = {{ (index (lastpass "Github") 0).password }}